Skip to content

 import StdlibModule;

 include loads source files. import resolves library modules.
-The minimal examples stay single-file; multi-file workflows can be introduced separately.
+The example protocol examples stay single-file; multi-file workflows can be introduced separately.

 Released under the Apache-2.0 license.